zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Entry into force

-These TOS shall enter into force as of August 23, 2021.
+These TOS shall enter into force as of 15.07.2022.

-Last revised: August 23, 2021
+Last revised: June 14, 2022

 ### Amendments